microsoft/ResponsibleAIAccelerator/README.md

 - **Education** - Student attrition rates are a key performance indicator for any higher education provider and have a significant impact on students.
 Understanding what causes student attrition (ie financial status, academic performance, or student wellbeing) is a complex challenge which is often specific to individual student circumstances.
-The RAI dashboard can help higher education decision makers better understand student attrition while informingthe creation of intervents to improve student support services and foster student engagment and belonging.
+The RAI dashboard can help higher education decision makers better understand student attrition.
+Further, the RAI dashboard can inform the creation of interventions to improve student support services and foster student engagment and belonging.